pottumuusi/rogue-forever/README.md

 Using a web browser, navigate to page: https://github.com/pottumuusi/rogue-forever/releases

-Download the Windows release zip to a directory you want to store the game in and extract the zip package.
+Download a Windows release zip to a directory where you want to store the game and extract the zip package.

-Open Powershell as administrator for running upcoming.
+Open Powershell as administrator for running upcoming commands.

 Change current directory to the directory extracted from the zip.
 ```